AEmmanouelides/LernaRepoEx/README.md

 ## Todo/Could have list
 - Move any styles into `SCSS` files
-- `React Intl` to be set for internationalization and localization purposes.
+- `React Intl` to be set for internationalization and localization purposes
-- `Config` json file can be created to contain applications' configurations for locale and grid options.
+- `Config` json file can be created to contain applications' configurations for locale and grid options

 ## Available Scripts